Best Running Rain Jackets of 2023

 Features

-• Hood: First, a well-fitting hood is a must-have feature to keep rain and snow out.
-At the very least, the hood should include some elastic edging, like our top ultralight jacket, the Rab Phantom Waterproof Pull-On Jacket, to allow it to stretch around your head and face and stay in place while moving.
+- Hood: First, a well-fitting hood is necessary for keeping rain and snow out.
+At the very least, the hood should include some elastic edging, like on one of our top ultralight jackets, the Rab Phantom Waterproof Pull-On Jacket, to allow it to stretch around your head and face and stay in place while moving.
 A more full-featured jacket, such as the Montbell Rain Trekker Jacket, will have additional adjustment points, usually in the form of elastic draw cords, on the front and back of a hood that will help to cinch it in place, adjust the brim, and allow the hood to follow your head movements.
-A built-in brim on a hood, like the one on the Outdoor Research Helium Rain Jacket, will help to shed water and protect your face from the rain.
+A built-in brim on a hood, like the one on the Outdoor Research Helium Rain Ultralight Jacket, will help to shed water and protect your face from the rain.

-• Zipper: Another potential moisture entry point on a jacket is the zipper.
+- Zipper: The zipper is another potential moisture entry point on a jacket.
 All the jackets featured in this buyer’s guide use water-resistant zippers that help seal out the elements.
-The technology in these zippers can cause some of them to move slower than a traditional fabric zipper, and some of the smaller zippers need to be handled with care.
+The technology in these zippers can cause some to move slower than a traditional fabric zipper, and some of the smaller zippers are delicate.
+We found that we had to be especially careful with the ultralight Inov8 Raceshell HZ zipper.

-• Adjustment Points: In addition to the elastic adjustments on the hood discussed above, many jackets will also include an elastic cord on the hem or waist to allow the wearer to cinch the bottom of the jacket and dial in a secure fit.
-Cuffs are another adjustment point, with some jackets including an elastic cinch, thumb loop, or Velcro strap to tighten or secure the cuffs to avoid slipping or riding up with arm motion.
+- Adjustment Points: In addition to the elastic adjustments on the hood discussed above, many jackets will also include an elastic cord on the hem or waist to allow the wearer to cinch the bottom of the jacket and dial in a secure fit.
+Cuffs are another adjustment point, with some jackets including an elastic cinch, thumb loop, or Velcro strap to tighten or secure the cuffs to keep the sleeves from slipping or riding up with arm motion.

-• Pockets: Several of our top pick jackets have at least one pocket that can stash smaller items for easy access on the move.
-Your use of the jacket — wearing for extended periods versus a just-in-case packable layer for short rains — will help guide your desire for an outer pocket.
-Bear in mind that pockets add zippers, create more seams, and add extra weight.
+- Pockets: Several of our top pick jackets have at least one pocket that can stash smaller items for easy access on the move.
+Using the jacket for extended periods versus a just-in-case packable layer for short rains will help guide your desire for an outer pocket.
+Bear in mind that pockets add zippers, create more seams, and add extra weight, and the lightest of light jackets, like the Inov8 Raceshell HZ, skip them altogether.
 You’ll want to forego pockets if you are looking for a lightweight jacket.
-When pockets are included, they often serve as a built-in stuff sack for packing the jacket away.
+Included pockets often serve as a built-in stuff sack for packing the jacket away.

 Weight